4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 - ## Two protocols besides stop n wait
 	- #### Go-Back-N
-		- Send a batch of packets
+		- Send a batch of N Packets
 		- If any is corrupted or missed, resend all from missed packet
 			- Reciever will keep responding with SegNum(PcktNum n-1)
 		- Sender